Hare Hare Yukai: Cultural impact

 Public interest and popularity of "Hare Hare Yukai" surrounded the dance choreography in the ending animation, which was replicated by fans.
-Fans notably campaigned in Akihabara, Japan, to get "Hare Hare Yukai" top the Oricon Weekly Singles Chart.
+Fans notably campaigned in Akihabara, Japan, to get "Hare Hare Yukai" to top the Oricon Weekly Singles Chart.
 "Hare Hare Yukai" was credited for creating the cover dance video genre (known as "I tried dancing" (踊ってみた, odottemita)) and culture on video-sharing websites after many people recreated the dance choreography on Nico Nico Douga as early as March 2007.
 This later spread to YouTube and other video-sharing websites.
 "Hare Hare Yukai", along with Nana Mizuki's 2005 song "Eternal Blaze", was also credited for inspiring the "voice actor boom" in the mid-2000s, where the release of the songs led to more public interest in the Japanese voice acting industry.
 During a live event for Karaoke Sentai Seiyūger, a radio program featuring voice actors, voice actress Yu Serizawa named "Hare Hare Yukai" as one of the anime songs that "changed her life" and made her interested in pursuing voice acting.
 In 2007, a flash mob performed "Hare Hare Yukai" in Akihabara; however, it was stopped short by the police.

 On April 24, 2020, Hirano posted a video of herself dancing and teaching the choreography of "Hare Hare Yukai" on her social media accounts to motivate others during the height of the COVID-19 pandemic, sparking the hashtag "#HareHareYukaiAtHomeWithAllYourMight" (#お家で全力ハレ晴レユカイ).
 This created a trend of cover dances of "Hare Hare Yukai" posted to the hashtag, participants of which included Tomokazu Sugita and Minoru Shiraishi (the voice actor of Taniguchi).
 This led "Hare Hare Yukai" to chart at no. 6 on the Billboard Japan Hot Animation in the same week.

 "Hare Hare Yukai" has been featured in games such as Taiko no Tatsujin 9, Groove Coaster, Chunithm, Sound Voltex: Vivid Wave, and D4DJ Groovy Mix.
 "Hare Hare Yukai" has also been referenced in 2007 anime adaptation of Lucky Star, of which was also produced by Kyoto Animation and starred Hirano.
 The opening theme song and animation, "Motteke!
 Sailor Fuku", was created and marketed in a similar way to "Hare Hare Yukai" to match its success.